Wearoft/final-project-Juan-cc/README.md

   - go to /final-project-Juan-cc/kmp/client and run: **npm install && npm run link-contracts**
   - start ganache on port 8545
 - **Unit Testing**
+  - tip: if you have a symbolic link called "contracts" inside /final-project-Juan-cc/kmp/build/contracts, then please delete that link to avoid the error described below *1
   - on /final-project-Juan-cc/kmp run: **truffle migrate --reset --all**
   - on /final-project-Juan-cc/kmp run: **truffle test** (here you can validate unit tests)
 - **dApp**